huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > This parameter specifies the grid's type for input data in imaginary axis.
-Now **ACFlow.jl** supports the following choices:
+Now **ACFlow** supports the following choices:
 >
 > * ftime
 > * btime